 01. Lawachara National Park (Sreemangal)

 Lawachara National Park is both well-preserved forest and a major national park in Sreemangal, Bangladesh.
 This National Park contains 460 species.
-Among them, 167 species are trees, 6 reptile species, 4 Amphibian species, 246 bird species, 17 insect species and 20 mammal species.
-It is a lovely residence for wild chicken, python, squirrel, leopard, owl, parrot, deer etc. The plat is quite mountainous and the forest is relatively dark.
+Among them, 167 species are trees, six reptile species, 4 Amphibian species, 246 bird species, 17 insect species and 20 mammal species.
+It is a lovely residence for wild chicken, python, squirrel, leopard, owl, parrot, deer, etc. The plat is quite mountainous, and the forest is relatively dark.
 Chloroform tree is the main attraction of travel.
-Only one rare chloroform tree is located in here.
 After 5.00 PM, visitors are not allowed to stay in the jungle.
 Another attraction is Kashia village in the forest.
 Their hospitality is very impressive.
 Entry fee for Bangladeshi Nationals is 27 Taka only and 5 USD for foreigners.
 Students fee is 10 taka.
 For that, you need to show your id card.

 02. Jaflong (Sylhet City)

 The most popular hill station in Bangladesh is Jaflong that located in Sylhet city, situated at the border between Bangladesh and the Indian state of Meghalaya.
-It is a popular tourist place.
-It is faded by rain-forests and subtropical mountains.
+It is a favorite tourist place.
+Rain-forests and subtropical mountains fade it.
 Jaflong is well known for Khasi tribe and its stone collections.
 From Sylhet town, it is about 60 KM only and takes only two hours to reach.
-It is surrounded by beautiful tea gardens.
-Main attractions of Jaflong is rolling stones, Khasia Rajbari, Tea gardens, Piyan and Dauki rivers, Dauki bazar, Betel leaf, areca nut, Jackfruit and Orange gardens etc. The river Mari is coming from the Himalayas of India that bring many tons of stones with its tide.
-In its forest, there are a lot of animals like Python, wild chicken, crocodile, deer, owl etc.
+Beautiful tea gardens surround it.
+Main attractions of Jaflong is rolling stones, Khasia Rajbari, Tea gardens, Piyan and Dauki rivers, Dauki bazar, Betel leaf, areca nut, Jackfruit and Orange gardens, etc. The river Mari is coming from the Himalayas of India that bring many tons of stones with its tide.
+In its forest, there are a lot of animals like Python, wild chicken, crocodile, deer, owl, etc.

 03. Bisnakandi (Sylhet City)